-5.9 The Coast
+5.9.
+The coast

-5.8.1 The Broads Authority has a small stretch of coast in the Executive Area (Winterton/Horsey area).
-The Kelling to Lowestoft Ness Shoreline Management Plan unit 6.1316 covers Eccles to Winterton Beach Road.
+5.9.1.
+The Broads Authority has a small stretch of coast in the Executive Area (Winterton/Horsey area).
+The Kelling to Lowestoft Ness Shoreline Management Plan unit 6.1315 covers Eccles to Winterton Beach Road.
 Coastal erosion is a sensitive issue and the detail of the approach for this area is included in the Management Plan.
 As a summary for this document, the general approach to coastal erosion along this stretch for the present day and medium term is to hold the line up to 2055.
-This is dependent on the option continuing to be technically and economically deliverable and over time other options may be investigated such as possible managed realignment, or a retired line of defence further inland.
 In relation to the present day, the Plan says:

 'Due to the considerable assets at risk and the uncertainty of how the coastline could evolve, the policy option from the present day is to continue to hold the line of the existing defence.
-This policy option is likely to involve maintenance of existing seawalls and reef structures, replacing groynes as necessary and continuing to re-nourish beaches with dredged sand.
+This policy option is likely to involve maintenance of existing seawalls and reef structures, replacing groynes as necessary and continuing to renourish beaches with dredged sand.
 This policy option will provide an appropriate standard of protection to all assets behind the present defence line, and, with the recharge, a beach will be maintained as well as a supply of sediment to downdrift areas.'